 Historically, investment screening was perceived to be necessary only for very sensitive sectors, if at all.
 However, the COVID-19 pandemic and related issues around the supply of PPE and medicines – plus a more general concern of foreign investors raiding undervalued assets – created an urgency for screening foreign investment in much wider sectors of the economy.

-Hence, several EU member states – including Germany, Italy, and Spain – accelerated reform to provide additional protections to, for instance, domestic healthcare industries.
-Other jurisdictions around the world similarly adopted emergency measures or adopted new investment screening legislation.
+Hence, several EU member states – including Germany, Italy and Spain – accelerated (repeated) reform to provide additional protections to, for instance, domestic healthcare industries.
+Other jurisdictions around the world similarly adopted new or more stringent investment screening legislation.
+For example, a comprehensive investment screening regime in the UK will start applying in January 2022.
 In the USA, some fear predatory investment in distressed assets, although CFIUS is likely to rely on the existing expansions of its jurisdiction and mandatory filing requirements to address these fears.

-Investors into the USA, the EU and other jurisdictions, even when only making indirect investments, may have to regularly file mandatory notifications where they did not before; sectors such as healthcare and pharmaceuticals now fall under that umbrella.
-The scope of investments covered will be significantly expanded.
+Investors into the USA, the EU and other jurisdictions, even when only making indirect investments, may have to regularly file mandatory notifications where they did not before; sectors such as healthcare, pharmaceuticals and information technology now fall under that umbrella.
+The scope of investments covered has been significantly expanded.

 The prevalence of foreign investment screening among like-minded countries may also lead to increased collaboration, which could force companies to co-ordinate various filings for multi-jurisdictional investments.
-One of the newer aspects of CFIUS regulations offers certain exemptions to investors from select countries; while the UK and Canada are currently alone on this list – and for a trial period – others may very well be added down the line.
+One of the newer aspects of CFIUS regulations offers certain exemptions to investors from select countries; while the UK and Canada are currently the only two countries on this list – and for a trial period – others may very well be added down the line.

 In the EU, the EU Investment Screening Regulation (No 2019/452) fully applies since October 2020.
-Notably, the EU Investment Screening Regulation will require co-ordination amongst member states and with the European Commission’s Directorate-General for Trade.
+Notably, the EU Investment Screening Regulation requires co-ordination amongst member states and with the European Commission’s Directorate-General for Trade.
+Initial experience suggests that (at least some) member states are making extensive use of the co-ordination mechanism.

 In particular, investors should take care when entering into negotiations and arrangements with targets, especially as to information-sharing in the context of due diligence and the implications of investment screening on the transaction timeline.
-In that regard, it is important to take into account investment screening when drafting transactional documents, including by considering the appropriateness of (i) a sign and close mechanism, (ii) ensuring that all parties co-operate to ensure that regulatory approval is obtained, and (iii) allocations of rights and obligations pending approval.
+In that regard, it is important to take into account investment screening when drafting transactional documents, including by considering the appropriateness of:

-Separately, on 17 June 2020, the EU published a white paper proposing tools to address the potentially distortive effects of subsidies from non-EU governments that benefit companies active in the EU.
+Separately, on 20 May 2021, the European Commission published a legislative proposal for tools to address the potentially distortive effects of subsidies from non-EU governments that benefit companies active in the EU.
 The proposed tools include pre-closing reviews of inbound EU M&A deals that involve investors benefiting from such foreign subsidies.
+The proposal is currently under discussion by the other EU legislative bodies.

 As with the other issues and challenges buzzing around international trade right now, heightened investment screenings present both a slide towards protectionism and opportunities for enhanced co-operation.